 Treated or painted wood

 Older treated woods were often preserved with arsenic, when you burn this wood you are releasing arsenic into the air.
-This simple test can help you avoid burning inorganic arsenic.
+You can purchase a simple test that can help you avoid burning inorganic arsenic.
 Additionally, painted woods release chemicals when burnt.

 Driftwood